 The Hustlin' Rebels are the baseball team at UNLV and play their games at Earl E. Wilson Stadium at Roger Barnson Field which seats 3,000 and is on the UNLV campus.
 The stadium opened in 1994.
 In 1997, the infield playing surface was replaced and the outfield fences was replaced with a new fence that stands 12 ft high.
 In 2007 the stadium received a new playing surface.
 In 2010, the infield grass was replaced, new black padding was installed behind the backstop, a fresh halo was installed around the batting circle and the facility received a fresh coat of red paint.
 Future plans call for a new clubhouse, a new synthetic outfield surface, an overhang for the bleachers, a two-story press box, new batting cages and a video scoreboard to replace the scoreboard which was installed in 2009.

-The most decorated team at UNLV is the Runnin' Rebels men's basketball team, which plays at the Thomas & Mack Center at Jerry Tarkanian Court which seats 18,776 for basketball and is on the UNLV campus (they may play some games at T-Mobile Arena, which opened in 2016 and seats 20,000 for basketball).
-The arena opened in 1983 and received a major interior and exterior renovation prior to the start of the 1999–2000 season.
+The most decorated team at UNLV is the Runnin' Rebels men's basketball team, which plays in the Jerry Tarkanian Court at the Thomas & Mack Center on the UNLV campus, which seats 18,776 for basketball.
+(They may also play some games at T-Mobile Arena, which opened in 2016 and seats 20,000 for basketball.)
+The Thomas & Mack Center opened in 1983 and received a major interior and exterior renovation prior to the start of the 1999–2000 season.
 In 2005, the court was named in honor of former head coach Jerry "Tark the Shark" Tarkanian, who coached UNLV from 1973–92 and had a record of 509–105 (.829) during that run.
 2008 saw the installation of all new visual equipment, including a four-sided center-hung LED widescreen scoreboard.

 In 2008, ESPN.com released ESPN's Prestige Rankings, a method of ranking the best Division I men's college basketball programs since the 1984–85 season.
 Of the 300 teams ranked, the Runnin' Rebels came in at #8.
 In a list compiled by Forbes in 2010, UNLV earned mention among the nation's most valuable college basketball teams.
 The Rebels checked in at No. 20, with a listed team value of $12.9 million and a profit of $8.3 million this year.
 On the 2009 list, UNLV was No. 16.
 UNLV is one of two programs from outside of the six power conferences listed.
 UNLV also currently holds the NCAA record for most consecutive games with a made three-pointer.
 The Runnin' Rebels have made at least one three-point goal in each game since the rule was adopted universally for the 1986-87 season.
 The last time UNLV failed to make a three-pointer was January 25, 1986 against Long Beach State.